apache/trafficcontrol/docs/source/api/servers_totals.rst

 ``GET``
 =======
-Retrieves a count of each type of server across all CDNs.
+Retrieves a count of each :term:`Type` of server across all CDNs.

 :Auth.
 Required: Yes
 :Roles Required: None